HarryKodden/Vault-SSH/README.md

 You are now ***user*** inside the ***ssh_client*** container From here you can connect to de ***ssh_server*** container via two methods:

-1) OTP using Time Time Passwords
+1) OTP using One Time Passwords
    ```
    ssh_server_otp
    ```